gergacio/TheSeeker/README.md

 ###
 ###
 ###
-# Spiritual Wellbeing App
+# TheSeeker is spiritual wellbeing app.
 ###
 ###
 ###
-## With the TheSeeker you can uncover new destinations and map your personal travel goals by keeping track of all spiritual ## places you've been.
+## With the TheSeeker you can uncover new destinations and map your personal travel goals by keeping track of all spiritual places you've been.
 ###
 ###
 ###